History of Normandy: Prehistory

-Normandy before the Roman conquest

-Archeological finds, such as cave paintings, prove that humans were present in the region in prehistoric times, especially in Eure and Calvados.
-The Gouy and Orival cave paintings also testify to humans in Seine-Maritime.
-Several megaliths can be found throughout Normandy, most of them built in a uniform style.
+Celtic Normandy

+Normandy began to be developed in the Bronze Age (2300 - 800 BC) with a network of farms, field systems and vast necropolises covering the whole of the area of Normandy.

 More is known about Celtic Normandy due to the archeological sources being more numerous and easier to date.
 In the 19th century, local scholars studied archeological sites (especially those of Upper Normandy) and recorded their discoveries.
 They discovered objects such as the Gallic gilded helmet of Amfreville-sous-les-Monts, made in the 4th century BC, and the iron helmet currently in the Museum of Louviers.
-They also examined the cemetery at Pîtres, with its urns for cremated remains.
-The artifacts found at these sites indicate Gallic presence in Normandy as far back as the times of the Hallstatt and La Tène cultures.
+They also examined the cemetery at Pîtres (Eure), with its urns for cremated remains, coiled swords and traces of chariot tombs.
+These discoveries as well as sites such as Ifs (Calvados) indicate a Celtic presence in Normandy dating from the end of the Hallstatt period or the beginning of the La Tène period.

+The Celtic peoples of present-day Normandy were part of Armorica, a confederation of culturally close peoples along the shores of the English Channel and the Atlantic Ocean, from the Seine estuary to that of the Loire.

 Belgae and Celts, known as Gauls, invaded Normandy in successive waves from the 4th to the 3rd centuries BC.

-Much of our knowledge about this group comes from Julius Caesar's de Bello Gallico.
-Caesar identified several different groups among the Belgae who occupied separate regions and lived in enclosed agrarian towns.
+Much of our knowledge about this group comes from Julius Caesar's de Bello Gallico from his invasion of Gaul (58–50 BC).
+Caesar identified nine different Celtic tribes among the Belgae who occupied separate regions and lived in enclosed agrarian towns.
 In 57 BC, the Gauls united under Vercingetorix in an attempt to resist the onslaught of Caesar's army.
 Even after their defeat at Alesia, the people of Normandy continued to fight until 51 BC, the year Caesar completed his conquest of Gaul.

+The testimony of Julius Caesar (in the Gallic Wars) allows us to identify the different Gallic groups occupying the region.
+In 56 or 57 BC, these populations gathered to resist the invasion of the Roman legions.
+After the Gallic defeat at the siege of Alesia, the peoples of Normandy continued the struggle for some time, but by 51 BC, all of Gaul was subdued by Rome.

 Below is a list of Gallic tribes, whose territories correspond to later Normandy, and their administrative centers: